Minnesota shooting charging decision awaited, protests go on - WTMJ

 Daunte Wright “was not a threat to them,” Crump said.
 “Was it the best decision?
 No. But young people don’t always make the best decisions.
 As his mother said, he was scared.”

-Associated Press writers Scott Bauer in Madison, Wisconsin; Stephen Groves in Sioux Falls, South Dakota; and Tim Sullivan in Brooklyn Center contributed to this report.
+Bauer contributed from Madison, Wisconsin.
+Associated Press writers Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.

 Find AP’s full coverage of the death of Daunte Wright at: https://apnews.com/hub/death-of-daunte-wright